rdfostrich/article-swj2020-cobra/content/evaluation.md

 In order to evaluate the ingestion and triple pattern query execution of COBRA, we make use of the [BEAR benchmark](https://aic.ai.wu.ac.at/qadlod/bear.html){:.mandatory}.
 To test the scalability of our approach for datasets with few and large versions, we use the BEAR-A benchmark.
-We use the first eight versions of the BEAR-A dataset (more versions cause memory issues), which contains 30M to 66M triples per version.
+We use the first ten versions of the BEAR-A dataset (more versions cause memory issues), which contains 30M to 66M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).
 To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
-For the daily dataset we use 89 versions and for hourly dataset 400 versions, both of them have around 48K triples per version.
+For the daily dataset we use 89 versions and for hourly dataset 1,299 versions, both of them have around 48K triples per version.
 All experiments were performed on a 64-bit Ubuntu 14.04 machine with a 24-core 2.40 GHz CPU and 128 GB of RAM.
 Our experimental setup and its raw results are available on [GitHub](https://github.com/rdfostrich/cobra/tree/master/Experiments/){:.mandatory}.